Cellular $E_k$-algebras: Filtered algebras

 \subsection{Monoidality}

 Let us discuss the extent to which the various functors discussed in Section \ref{sec:from-filt-unfilt} preserve the monoidal structures on $\sfC^{\Z_=}$ and $\sfC^{\Z_\leq}$ given by Day convolution.
-Bemusingly, several of them admit only ``half'' the structure of a monoidal functor: they preserve the product in the lax sense, but not monoidal unit.
-Such structures were discussed in Section \ref{sec:operads-and-lax-monoidal-functors}.
+Bemusingly, several of them admit only ``half'' the structure of a monoidal functor: they preserve the product in the lax sense, but not the monoidal unit.